Saturday, April 01, 2023

 Should You Sleep With a Walking Boot?

-How Long Will a Broken Ankle Take To Recover?
+How Long Will an Ankle Break Take To Recover?

-Can You Walk on a Broken Ankle After 4 Weeks?
+Can You Walk on an ankle fracture after 4 weeks?

-What Are the Long-Term Effects of a Broken Ankle?
+What Are the Long-Term Effects of an ankle fracture?

 High-impact ankle fractures that extend into the joint can cause long-term complications such as arthritis, stiffness, and even nerve pain.
 You may notice occasional pain or discomfort while performing your activities.
 Pain may be worse the longer you are on your feet.